Dig Right Minute

 Clematis plants, with flowering vines and range of colors, are perennially popular in Midwest gardens.
 This year, Proven Winners is debuting some new clematis varieties in garden centers, including Jolly Good™, Still Waters™ and Happy Jack®, to name a few.

 Looking for sun and shade and through different seasons?
 Try some new varieties of coleus, such as a recently-launched ‘FlameThrower™ Chipotle’ coleus from Ball Seed®, which has a signature contrast of dark maroon and chartreuse colors.

 Change up your edibles with new varieties of tomatoes, like Burpees’ new Madame Marmande Hybrid Tomato, Cherry Baby Hybrid Tomato and Umamin Hybrid Tomato, among others.

 Don’t forget to contact JULIE before you dig!
-Whenever you’re disturbing the ground, especially when planting trees, shrubs, groundcovers or plants, be safe and contact JULIE at 811 or enter your request online using E-Request at www.Illinois1Call.com.
+Whenever you’re disturbing the ground, especially when planting trees, shrubs, groundcovers or plants, be safe and contact JULIE at 811.
+You can also enter a “locate request” now via E-Request.
 It’s free and crucial to avoid hitting underground lines, even in areas where you assume it’s safe to dig